codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 and then pestering the rest of us?
 Well, they *can*, but Mastodon lets you or your moderators decide to block entire instances.
-If a particular instance won't mind its own users, then it will likely find that few other instances want anything to do with it—or at least that it's limited to equally lazy faire instances.
+If a particular instance won't mind its own users, then it will likely find that few other instances want anything to do with it—or at least that it's limited to equally laissez-faire instances.

 ## Using Technology to Downplay Politics
-Mastodon's user interface makes gives the very prominent option to hide a portion of a post behind a screen that is only removed when and if the user chooses.
+Mastodon's user interface provides the very prominent option to hide a portion of a post behind a screen that is only removed when and if the user chooses.
 This is a great format for hiding the punchline in jokes or concealing spoilers.
 More importantly, it's also commonly used to hide controversial posts—including posts about